joshbrew/graphscript/docs/Service.md

 See [Included Services](https://github.com/brainsatplay/graphscript/blob/master/docs/Service.md#included-services)

-Before reading and getting immediately confused by this alien API, scroll through the code in [Examples](https://github.com/brainsatplay/graphscript/blob/master/examples) for very clear, compelling implementatons that flex our feature sets.

 Services extend Graphs to build on the idea of creating pluggable [microservices](https://www.akana.com/resources/microservices-why-should-businesses-care) in a unified, componentized programming interface, and simplifies the amount of work required to implement increasing numbers of protocols with more syntax and functionality than we can normally remember.
 Building these instead as Services and following the general formula here can vastly speed up feature development and feature meshing.